codeoverflow-org/nodecg-io/docs/docs/samples/intellij.md

 1. clone [this](https://github.com/noeppi-noeppi/nodecg-io-intellij) Git Repository

-2. Make shure you've Java 11 or newer installed.
+2. Make sure you've Java 11 or newer installed.

 3. Run `gradlew build` (on windows) or `./gradlew build` (on linux) inside the cloned repository.